-- a "Proper practices" in standing orders refer to the most recent version of "Governance and Accountability for Local Councils - a Practitioners' Guide". - b All payments by the Council shall be authorised, approved and paid in accordance with the law, proper practices and the Council's financial regulations. - c The Responsible Financial Officer shall supply to each councillor on a monthly basis if practicable: - i. the Council's income and expenditure for each month; - ii. the Council's aggregate income and expenditure for the year to date; - iii. the balances held at the end of the month being reported and any potential overspreads will be notified by the Responsible Financial Officer. - d As soon as possible after the annual internal audit, the Responsible Financial Officer shall provide: - each councillor with a statement summarising the Council's income and

-- expenditure for the last year to date for information; and - ii. to the Council the accounting statements for the year in the form of Section 1 of the annual governance and accountability return, as required by proper practices, for consideration and approval. - e The year-end accounting statements shall be prepared in accordance with proper practices and apply the form of accounts determined by the Council income and expenditure for the year to 31 March.
-A completed draft annual governance and accountability return shall be presented to all councillors at the F&GP Committee Meeting prior to anticipated approval by the Council.
+- a "Proper practices" in standing orders refer to the most recent version of "Governance and Accountability for Local Councils a Practitioners' Guide". - b All payments by the Council shall be authorised, approved and paid in accordance with the law, proper practices and the Council's financial regulations. - The Responsible Financial Officer shall supply to each councillor a monthly Income & Expenditure at the appropriate Full Council Meeting: - i. the Council's income and expenditure for each month; - ii. the Council's aggregate income and expenditure for the year to date; - iii. the balances held at the end of the month being reported and any potential overspends will be notified by the Responsible Financial Officer. - d The Responsible Financial Officer shall present the Budget Monitoring report to Full Council on a quarterly basis. - e As soon as possible after the annual internal audit, the Responsible Financial Officer shall provide: - i. each councillor with a statement summarising the Council's income and expenditure for the last year to date for information; and - ii. to the Council the accounting statements for the year in the form of Section 1 of the annual governance and accountability return, as required by proper practices, for consideration and approval. - The year-end accounting statements shall be prepared in accordance with proper practices and apply the form of accounts determined by the Council income and expenditure for the year to 31 March.
+A completed draft annual governance and accountability return shall be presented to all councillors at a Full Council Meeting prior to the anticipated approval by the Council.
 The annual governance and accountability return of the Council, which is subject to external audit, including the annual governance statement, shall be presented to the Council for consideration and formal approval before 30 June.